 One of the most important roles in metabolism within our body is played by water and oxygen, which break down all foods into electrons, protons, neutrons and electrons.
 This is called cellular respiration.

-Oxidation is the process where electrons are removed from food particles through contact with oxygen.
+Oxidation is when electrons are removed from food particles through contact with oxygen.

-When it comes to oxidation in our bodies, there are two kinds of substances that readily accept the electrons lost during oxidation: organic molecules with low molecular mass and metal ions.
+Regarding oxidation in our bodies, two substances readily accept the electrons lost during oxidation: organic molecules with low molecular mass and metal ions.
 The first group contains water, vitamins and enzymes.
 Vitamin C, for example, is a great antioxidant that can happily accept electrons lost from food particles containing lipids or proteins through oxidation.
-When it comes to metal ions, the most important one is iron because it plays an essential role in human metabolism as a co-factor of several enzymes whose function is to carry out cellular respiration, for example.
-When iron gets oxidized, it can be no longer able to be a co-factor, and enzymes lose their function.
+Iron is the most important metal ion because it plays an essential role in human metabolism as a co-factor of several enzymes whose function is to carry out cellular respiration, for example.
+Iron can no longer be a co-factor when it gets oxidized, and enzymes lose their function.

-The human body has an amazingly complex system for regulating vitamins and minerals concentrations in the blood plasma at very specific levels.
+The human body has an amazingly complex system for regulating vitamin and mineral concentrations in the blood plasma at specific levels.

 - grains and

 Unfortunately, not everyone has access to such a varied diet worldwide.
 In many developing countries, people rely on cereals as their main source of energy supply.
 This might cause several health problems in the long run.